OMNINETGmbH/OMNITRACKER-BPMN-connectors/README.md

 - Also modify the README.md of this directory:
     - Adapt the information about PowerShell, the used Module(s), valid from, version
     - Adapt the connectors of the connector package:
-      -include a short description of the changes you made to each connector -add new connectors if necessary
+       - include a short description of the changes you made to each connector
+       - add new connectors if necessary

 ### 1.5 Rules for adding a new connector package
 - Add a new folder with the name of the third-party system